birjotwaliagit/WALIA/README.md

 python3 app.py
 ```

-The page lets you upload a template (or use the default), paste your raw case study text, and download the generated JSON.
+The page lets you optionally upload a custom template though a rich default is built in, paste your raw case study text, and download the generated JSON.
 A preview panel displays the content so you can inspect it before saving.